Science behind kegg

 How may that look for your cycle?

-Basal body temperatures (BBT) Can help confirm ovulation after it has happened.
+Basal body temperatures (BBT) can help confirm ovulation after it has happened.
 Temperatures can also be easily skewed by irregular sleep patterns, sickness, travel, certain medications, and more.

 A powerful tool for Fertility Awareness